micro-os-plus/eclipse-demo-projects/README.md

 ## Keep xPacks up-to-date

-To update the content of the xPacks, in a terminal window, start the `update-xpacks-repo.sh` Bash script:
+To update the content of the xPacks to the latest versions, in a terminal window, start the `update-xpacks-repo.sh` Bash script:

 ```
 $ bash ~/.xpacks/ilg/scripts.git/update-xpacks-repo.sh
 ```

-On Mac you can double click the `update-xpacks-repo.command` in Finder.
+On Mac you can double click the `update-xpacks-repo.mac.command` in Finder.

 After updating xPacks, run the `generate.sh` script in each project, to update the project dependencies.